jonathanknowles/distributed-process-experiment/README.md

 ## Introduction

-This experiment consists of a *master node* and a number of *slave nodes* that continually send pseudo-random messages to each another for a configurable period of time.
+This experiment consists of a *master node* and a number of *slave nodes* that continually send pseudo-random messages to each other for a configurable period of time.
 At the end of this period, slaves report a digest of the messages they have received.

 ### Slave nodes